 David Tee - AncientPages.com - In a nutshell, the Chakana Cross is a simple 3-step cross that captivated the minds and imaginations of the ancient Inca people.
-As the Inca civilization developed, so did their religious life and their religious symbols.
+As the Inca civilization developed, so did their religious life and symbols.

-The second step was the middle world or life as the Incas knew it on earth.
-The third step represented death, the underworld and all the negatives that come with those characteristics.
+The second step was the middle world, or life as the Incas knew it on earth.
+The third step represented death, the underworld, and all the negatives of those characteristics.

 The Southern Cross & Chakana